 You can find sponsor units all over NYC.
 Most of the pre-war buildings are located on the Upper East Side and Upper West Side of Manhattan.
 However, with limited inventory and lots of interested buyers, it can take a while to find one.
 Expect to spend 6 to 12 months looking for a sponsor unit.
 Enlisting the services of an experienced buyer’s agent will speed things up.

-Performing proper due diligence is key.
+Performing proper due diligence is critical.
 Get as much information as you can about the building such as the number of units the sponsor owns and how many rentals there are.
 It’s much easier to get financing from a lender if there are more owned then rental units.